soplang/soplang/README.md

 Contributions are welcome!
 See our [Contributing Guide](docs/CONTRIBUTING.md) for details on how to get started.

+## Code of Conduct

+We are committed to providing a welcoming and inclusive experience for everyone.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the community standards we uphold.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](LICENSE) file for details.